Biden administration moves to make conservation an equal to industry on US lands

 Interior Secretary Deb Haaland said the changes would “restore balance” to how the U.S. government manages its public lands.
 The new rule continues the administration's efforts to use science to restore habitats and guide “strategic and responsible development,” Haaland said in a statement.

+Environmentalists largely embraced the changes adopted Thursday, characterizing them as long overdue.

+Trout Unlimited President Chris Wood said conservation already was part of the land bureau’s mission under the 1976 Federal Lands Policy Management Act.
+The new rule, he said, was “a re-statement of the obvious.”

-But Republican lawmakers and agriculture industry representatives have blasted the move as a backdoor way to exclude mining, energy development and agriculture.
-They assert the administration is violating the "multiple use" mandate for Interior Department lands, by catapulting the "non-use" of federal lands — meaning restoration leases — to a position of prominence.
+But Republican lawmakers and industry representatives blasted the move as a backdoor way to exclude mining, energy development and agriculture from government acreage that's often cheap to lease.
+They contend the administration is violating the "multiple use" mandate for Interior Department lands, by catapulting the "non-use" of federal lands — meaning restoration leases — to a position of prominence.

+“By putting its thumb on the scales to strongly favor conservation over other uses, this rule will obstruct responsible domestic mining projects,” said National Mining Association President Rich Nolan.

+The rule’s adoption comes amid a flurry of new regulations from the Biden administration as the Democrat seeks reelection to a second term in November.

 About 10% of all land in the U.S. falls under the Bureau of Land Management’s jurisdiction, putting the agency at the center of arguments over how much development should be allowed on public property.

-Note: This story was first published on April 18, 2024.
-It was updated on April 19, 2024, to correct the home state of Rep. Raul Grijalva.
-He is from Arizona, not New Mexico.